 Rice Bowls with Teriyaki Chicken And Ginger Slaw

-We are in our second week of Rice Bowl Appreciation Month here at Frugal Living NW.
-I am rolling out another favorite recipe, this one courtesy of the fine ladies at the home journal.
-I have actually never read Ladies’ Home Journal before or after college, but my college library housed a fantastic collection of magazines.
+I have actually never read Ladies’ Home Journal before or after college (apparently it no longer exists, did you know??), but my college library housed a fantastic collection of magazines.
 I used to take frequent “study breaks” holed up in the periodical section.
 Who wants to be reading dusty reference books when you could be reading recipes for the perfect layer cake or tips for carving your first turkey?
 Perhaps I would have been a good candidate for a home economics degree.

 In the end, I made it out with a teaching degree and a thick stack of recipes copied in the library lobby.
 Years later, this recipe for Teriyaki Chicken and Ginger Slaw definitely gets pulled out more often than my diploma.
 I’m a big fan of higher education, but seriously you’ve got to try this recipe.